fl101/awardfares-blog/_posts/2023-12-02-winter-getaways-2023.md

 ### 6. Reykjavik, Iceland

-Reykjavik, Iceland, is a great choice if you're into stunning natural wonders like the Northern Lights, geothermal hot springs, and unique landscapes.
-The viking city is full of hidden landmarks, with a vibrant arts scene, great food, and a bunch of cozy spots to hang out.
+Reykjavik, Iceland, is an excellent choice if you're into stunning natural wonders like the Northern Lights, geothermal hot springs, and unique landscapes.
+The Viking city is full of hidden landmarks, with a vibrant arts scene, great food, and a bunch of cozy spots to hang out.

 <img src="../assets/img/winter-getaways-2023/reykjavik.webp" alt="Reykjavik, Iceland as a Winter Getaway With Miles Or Points." class="noborder"/>

 - **Nearest Airport**: [Keflavik International Airport (KEF)](https://awardfares.com/search?.KEF.)
-- **Frequent Flyer Program**: SkyMiles, Flying Blue, Icelandair Saga Club.
+- **Frequent Flyer Program**: EuroBonus, SkyMiles, Flying Blue, Icelandair Saga Club.

 ### 7. Lake Tahoe, California/Nevada, USA